 Introduction to Digital Logic

 Digital logic is the conceptual language behind modern computer systems.
-It uses the Boolean language, which consists of a system of rules that essentially says “yes” or “no” to a series of questions, leading to extremely complicated decisions.
-The fundamentals of digital logic will be explored in this lab, and a digital logic system will be designed to address a simple problem statement.
+It uses the Boolean language, which consists of a system of rules that essentially says “yes” or “no” to a series of questions.
+Although this could lead to extremely complicated decisions, the fundamentals of digital logic will be explored in this lab by designing a digital logic system to address a simple problem statement.

 In Boolean logic, there are only two values, true and false, represented by 1 and 0, respectively.
 These values are combined in equations to yield results that also have these two values.
 The equations are represented by truth tables that show the inputs to the equation and the outputs produced for those inputs.
 The rows of the table contain all the combinations of 1s and 0s for the inputs.
 The number of rows is determined by the number of combinations.